2025-2026

 An Intro to Japanese Songs

-“This March, Hibiki is honoured to perform in the 41st Annual Ontario Japanese Speech Contest (OJSC)’s cultural segment.
-Beginning as a platform to expand the understanding of and appreciation towards the resonance of the Japanese language, Hibiki felt an immediate connection to OJSC’s long-term goals, especially as the event returns to an in-person setting this year.
-In “An Intro to Japanese Songs,” Hibiki invites audiences and participants to open their ears to the musicality of the Japanese language in a program featuring both familiar and less prominently performed contemporary tunes, alongside solo piano performances by our very own Sakurako Jayne Abe.
-A special thank you to Ms. Ikuko Komuro-Lee and the OJSC’s entire Organizing Committee for making this performance possible. ”
+Hibiki is honoured to perform in the 41st Annual Ontario Japanese Speech Contest (OJSC)'s cultural segment.
+Beginning as a platform to expand the understanding of and appreciation towards the resonance of the Japanese language, Hibiki felt an immediate connection to OJSC's long-term goals, especially as the event returns to an in-person setting this year.
+In "An Intro to Japanese Songs," Hibiki invites audiences and participants to open their ears to the musicality of the Japanese language in a program featuring both familiar and less prominently performed contemporary tunes, alongside solo piano performances by our very own Sakurako Jayne Abe.
+A special thank you to Ms. Ikuko Komuro-Lee and the OJSC's entire Organizing Committee for making this performance possible.

 Life’s Tender Blossoms